bright/new-www/content/our-areas/healthcare-software-development.md

 ### eMAR (electronic medication administration record)

 Medication distribution is a critical yet error-prone healthcare process.
-As an experienced **healthcare software development company**, we specialize in **eMAR software solutions** that optimize medication tracking, improve safety, and streamline medical workflows.
+As an experienced **healthcare digital products agency**, we specialize in **eMAR software solutions** that optimize medication tracking, improve safety, and streamline medical workflows.

 ### mental health technology